-In September 2007, and again in September 2008, the Company renewed its revolving line of credit allowing the Company to borrow, repay and re-borrow, from time to time up to \$5,000,000.
-Interest on the outstanding amount under the line of credit loan agreement is payable monthly at the prime rate of interest.
-The credit loan agreement provides for non-financial and financial covenants, including a debt to worth ratio not in excess of 1.25 to 1.0, a minimum debt service coverage ratio in excess of 2.0 to 1.0.
-At December 31, 2008 and 2007, the Company had no borrowings outstanding under the line of credit loan agreement.
+In September of 2008, and again in September of 2009, the Company renewed its revolving line of credit allowing the Company to borrow, repay, and reborrow, from time to time, up to \$5,000,000.
+Interest on the outstanding amount under the line of credit loan agreement is payable monthly at the greater of the prime rate of interest or five percent.
+The credit loan agreement provides for non-financial and financial covenants including a debt to worth ratio not in excess of 1.25 to 1.0 and a minimum debt service coverage ratio in excess of 2.0 to 1.0.
+At December 31, 2009 and 2008, the Company had no borrowings outstanding under the line of credit loan agreement.